-Cooling Liquid Refilling 7.3.2
+7.3.2 Cooling Liquid Refilling

 Cooling liquid does not normally have to be refilled outside the recommended change intervals.
-A drop in the level of the liquid indicates a fault (see "Troubleshooting [→ 53]").
+A drop in the level of the liquid indicates a fault (see "Troubleshooting [\rightarrow 55]").

-- Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally. - Unscrew the filler cap (CLF) for the cooling liquid. - Fill in by filler hole until cooling liquid reaches the top of cylinder upper plate and below the MAX marking of the (CLG). - Stop fill in. - Screw on the cooling liquid filler cap again. - If liquid has run on to the outside surfaces of the vacuum pump, wipe it off.
+- Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally. - Open the plug on cylinder upper plate. - Fill in cooling liquid by filler hole until the cooling liquid flows of the plug on cylinder upper plate. - Stop the filling. - Close the cooling liquid filler plug (CLF) on the expansion vessel. - Fit the plug on cylinder upper plate. - Make sure that the seal rings of the cooling liquid filler plug (CLF) and cooling liquid drain plug (CLD) are not damaged, replace plugs if necessary. - If liquid has run on to the outside surfaces of the vacuum pump, wipe it off.